Mariam-Fathi/OS-Project2/README.md

 Here, we will write out a 4-byte integer in binary format followed by the single character in ASCII.
 Thus, a compressed file will consist of some number of 5-byte entries, each of which is comprised of a 4-byte integer and the single character.

+# get_nprocs() function

-• To determine the number of threads to create.
+To determine the number of threads to create.
 On Linux, the determination of the number of threads may refer to some interfaces like get_nprocs() and get_nprocs_conf();.
 Then, we are required to create an appropriate number of threads to match the number of CPUs available on whichever system our program is running.

-#mmap() function
+# mmap() function

-•The mmap() function is used for mapping between a process address space and either files or devices.
+The mmap() function is used for mapping between a process address space and either files or devices.

 When a file is mapped to a process address space, the file can be accessed like an array in the program.